hgcl/clara-le/pages/posts/36-keeping-up-with-the-fruits-and-veggies.md

 Summer is amazing for fruits and veggies here.
 We almost don't buy any extra vegetables at the market nowadays, as our garden is providing us with new zucchini, eggplants, tomatoes, green beans (and more) every few days.

-The only problem is that we tend to have a lot of a few produces—yep congrats, that's how seasonal veggies work, Clara.
+The only problem is that we tend to have a lot of a few produces — yep congrats, that's how seasonal veggies work, Clara.
 This really challenges my creativity, as I need to find diverse ways to eat the same vegetables every day.

 The same is true with fruits, as we have a lot of plums from the garden.
 We also buy some extra peaches, apricots, and melons from local farmers.
 The duration of a fruit season is usually quite limited, so it feels a bit like "now or never".